Janssen Fellowship in Translational Neuroscience Research

 For one year, and potentially renewable for a second year based on performance.

-Preliminary Application Process (to be submitted by November 9, 2019): The following should be provided in 12 point font (or larger) with a minimum of one-inch margins: 1) Face page letter identifying applicant and a brief description of previous training in medical research, previous research interests, current position and future research interests.
+Preliminary Application Process (to be submitted by November 9, 2019): The following should be provided in 11 point font with a minimum of one-inch margins: 1) Face page letter identifying applicant and a brief description of previous training in medical research, previous research interests, current position and future research interests.
 2) NIH biosketch (sections B & C only).
 3) Letters of support/reference from at least three current or previous mentors.
 A COMPLETE PROJECT PROPOSAL IS NOT REQUIRED UNTIL NOTIFIED.
 Preliminary applications should be submitted via e-mail to Katisha Smith with Subject Line "Janssen Fellowship" to: Katisha.Smith@nyspi.columbia.edu

 Mentors are drawn from over 400 full-time faculty at Columbia University working in Psychiatry and Neuroscience.
 Current active mentors include: Dr. John Mann, Dr. Victoria Arango, Dr. Rene Hen, Dr. Scott Small, Dr. Jonathan Javitch, Dr. Daniel Javitt, Dr. Todd Ogden.